timberkerkvliet/mars-rover/README.md

 heading might be North.

 In order to control a rover, NASA sends an instruction.
 The possible instructions
-are: "rotate left", "rotate right" and "mov"e.
+are: "rotate left", "rotate right" and "move".
 When rotated, the rover spins 90 degrees left or right respectively, without moving from its current spot.
 When moved, the rover moves forward one grid point, maintaining the same heading.